 After dinner on the appointed Wednesday, I rearranged tables and seating to point toward the dartboard and, in a humble attempt to save lives from wayward arrows, fixed ropes between the toilet corner and bar and between the open patio doors.
 El Rubio’s job was to control the ropes while games were in play.
 Donna and Jack were behind the bar, the kitchen was closed.

-The other two Hotel team members were Mike from Bar 23, and Mickey Jingles.
+The other two hotel team members were Mike from Bar 23, and Mickey Jingles.
 David Rowcroft was referee and scorer.

 “It’s nearly nine o’clock,” said Jack pouring a large vodka and orange for David.
 “Are they coming or not?”